megangraft/BanishedManual/README.md

 # Todo's
 - setup.en
 - other docs/
-- Update to latest Manual Stable release
+- update to latest Manual Stable release
-- reduce win cons in YAML
 - fix early local setting for Wood Cutter in YAML (right now it's always early, but Local should be toggleable)

 # Setup Guide